2023 McCoy Grant Recipients

 If you’re a hoper, a dreamer, a story stoker opening your laptop and a 99¢ can of tuna fish on the coffee table for dinner while you do the work that really lights your fire… then you’re a kindred spirit.
 That was me, too.
 Still is on many nights.
 You are not alone. $1,500 won’t magically transform everything, but it’s enough to buy bread to go with that tuna.
 If you have someone in mind who could benefit from this grant, please share.

 No effort is small.
 I’m a woman who believes in the power of positive multiplicity.
 Every word is a precious stone.
 One by one, they build castles, create reserves, and fortify our imaginations.
-If you are an unpublished, southern writer with a stack of words, don’t worry that they aren’t enough.
-Take a step of faith.
+If you are an unpublished, bookseller writer with a stack of hidden words, take a step of faith.
 You never know what wonders you might unleash.
 I believe in you.

 With great love,